react-custom-portal/react-custom-portal/README.md

   <SomeMarkup>
     ...
     <ExternalMarkup.Content>
-      This will not be rendered here,
-      but instead it will be rendered within ExternalMarkup.Render
+      This text will not be rendered here, but instead it will be rendered within ExternalMarkup.Render
     </ExternalMarkup.Content>
     ...